path2prod/java-streams/README.md

 ### 11 - Date/Time API Integration

 * Process a stream of dates to find the earliest and latest dates.
 Input: List<LocalDate>
-* Group events by month and count events per month.
-Input: List<Event> with title and dateTime fields.

 ### 12 - Complex Data Transformations